-8. Copy the <agentname> agent.properties file to the \$IHS/conf/agent.properties directory.
+8. Copy the <agentname>agent.properties file to the \$IHS/conf/agent.properties directory.

-This is the configuration file that you downloaded in step 3 of Installing on an IBM HTTP Server using Apache 2.4 on page 375.
+This is the configuration file that you downloaded in step 3 of Installing on an IBM HTTP Server using Apache 2.4.

-9. Restart the Apache service by running the apachectl restart command.
+9. Restart the Apache service by running the apachect1 restart command.